Physical health and sport

 What is physical health and sport?

 Physical health and sport is an important component for young people to live a healthy, active lifestyle.
 Healthy and active lifestyles make a vital contribution to young people’s personal development and overall wellbeing.
 Regular physical activity and healthy eating has been increasingly linked with a variety of positive indicators, including improved learning and academic attainment, better mental health and cardiovascular fitness, as well as healthy weight status (1).
 Sport has been identified by the Department for Education as one of the five foundations for building character, which strengthens resilience, determination and self-belief while promoting values such as teamwork and egalitarianism (2).
 Group participation in physical activity also helps children and young people to connect with their peers, leading to a greater sense of social connection, community participation and the development of broader support networks (3).
+In addition to physical health and sports, holistic wellness plays a crucial role in supporting the overall development and well-being of young people.

 Why is it important to Ormiston Trust?